Probing the Dispersion and Rotation Measure Contributions from Supernova Remnants in Fast Radio Burst Source Environments with 1D SNR Simulation: Model Limitations and Future Directions

 \section{Model Limitations and Future Directions}

 In this section, we outline some of the main implications of our preliminary results and discuss directions for future refinement. \begin{itemize} \item The ionization and thermal evolution history of the unshocked ejecta is treated approximately in the current setup.
 In particular, we do not yet include a fully self-consistent ionization--recombination balance, nor possible CCO-related heating/ionization channels, in the unshocked region.
-This limitation introduces a relatively broad uncertainty when constraining source-environment parameters from DM evolution, and should be improved in future work. \item In our current 1D SNR simulations we do not enable cosmic-ray (CR) acceleration and transport.
-As a result, potentially important CR-related processes---including escaping CR particles and CR-driven magnetic-field amplification (e.g., streaming instabilities and Bell-type instabilities)---are absent.
-Incorporating these effects in future calculations may provide new physical insight into the magnitude and time evolution of RM.
+This limitation introduces a relatively broad uncertainty when constraining source-environment parameters using DM evolution and should be addressed in future work. \item In our current 1D SNR simulations, we do not enable cosmic-ray (CR) acceleration and transport.
+As a result, potentially important CR-related processes---including escaping CR particles and CR-driven magnetic-field amplification (e.g., streaming instabilities and Bell-type instabilities)---are absent. {CR-related processes, such as escaping CRs could in principle contribute additional ionization and enhance the electron density, but these effects are not included in the present model, and their quantitative impact remains uncertain.
+We note that CR-driven magnetic-field amplification may also affect the RM, particularly in the shocked region.} Incorporating these effects in future calculations may provide new physical insight into the magnitude and time evolution of RM.

 \item The present 1D framework assumes spherical symmetry and a stationary central engine.
 Real SNR evolution is intrinsically 3D and often asymmetric: binary stripping through Roche-lobe overflow is non-spherical, the SN explosion and external CSM can be nonuniform and anisotropic, and a young magnetar may have a substantial natal kick velocity.
 In addition, the binary-stripped channel considered here represents only one pathway within a much broader binary-interaction parameter space (e.g., different mass ratios, orbital separations, mass-transfer histories, and common-envelope outcomes).
-These effects can produce significant sightline-to-sightline variance in shell structure, and therefore in DM and RM.
-Extending the model toward multidimensional calculations and a broader binary-model grid will be essential to quantify these geometric and progenitor-channel systematics.
+These effects can produce significant sightline-to-sightline variance in shell structure and, therefore, in DM and RM.
+Extending the model to multidimensional calculations and a broader binary-model grid will be essential for quantifying these geometric and progenitor-channel systematics.

 \item The apparent rarity of FRBs with a clear SNR-like secular DM signature can be naturally understood as a short observational window effect, consistent with the population-level transient-association and timescale arguments presented by \citet{Dong2025}. \end{itemize}